 The limited series is based on the National Book Award-winning eponymous novel by American author James McBride, whose best works include ‘The Color of Water’ and ‘Miracle at St. Anna,’ on which Spike Lee’s 2008 film of the same name, is based.
 With Mark Richard (‘Fear the Walking Dead’) serving as the co-writer, Ethan Hawke is adapting the book to screen, alongside producer Jason Blum.

-The Good Lord Bird Season 1 Release Date: When Will it Premiere?
+The Good Lord Bird Season 1 Release Date

-‘The Good Lord Bird’ season 1 was originally slated to release on February 16, 2020, on Showtime.
-But it has since been postponed to a date that is yet to be determined.
-The show will however, consist of eight episodes of approximately 45-50 mins each.
+‘The Good Lord Bird’ episode 1 will release on August 9, 2020, on Showtime.
+It was originally slated to release on February 16, 2020.
+The show will consist of eight episodes of approximately 45-50 mins each.

 Talking about the show, during the TCA Summer Press Tour, James McBride said, “This is not the typical story of the white savior that comes to save African-American people.
 This is the African-American perspective on the white savior that comes to save us.
 So it’s a lot different.
 And that’s why it’s so funny.
 It’s a story of caricature.”